Jaganpro/My-Tango-Journal/README.md

 * Downward Position (Little bit lowered or relaxation in the knees)
 * Upward Position - ONLY APPLIES TO WOMEN.
 Here the man can suspending the women upw.
 He won't be suspending himself during that time.

+### Change of Weight of the Body

+The resposibility of the Man is to make sure that he is aware and leads/manages
+1. Axis
+2. Steps
+3. Awareness about weight of the leg

+NOTE: Make sure that we shift the weight of the partner to one leg before any movement.(Most cases)

+### Contain Vs Release

+* Containing the Women vs the freedom to let the women do the movement.
+* This must be done by adjusting the embrace - Either loose embrace vs tight embrace (Many degrees of variability depending on the movement)

+### Different Energy

+* Circular Energy -